giswqs/aws-open-data-blogpost/blog.md

+---
+jupytext:
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.17.1
+# title: Interactive Access and Visualization of Geospatial Data from the AWS Open Data Program
+# authors:
+#   - name: Qiusheng Wu
+#     affiliations:
+#       - Amazon
+#       - The University of Tennessee, Knoxville
+#     orcid: 0000-0001-5437-4073
+#     email: qswu@amazon.com
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+exports:
+  - format: docx
+  - format: typst
+---

 # Interactive Access and Visualization of Geospatial Data from the AWS Open Data Program

+Qiusheng Wu, PhD, Associate Professor at the University of Tennessee, Knoxville, and Amazon Scholar

 ## Introduction

 Open data is reshaping how we understand and respond to global challenges.
 From climate change to disaster recovery, the ability to access and analyze large-scale geospatial datasets is critical for scientific research, policy-making, and real-world applications.
 Leading the charge are several open data initiatives designed to lower access barriers and accelerate innovation: the [AWS Open Data Program](https://aws.amazon.com/opendata), the [Amazon Sustainability Data Initiative (ASDI)](https://exchange.aboutamazon.com/data-initiative), and the [Maxar Open Data Program](https://registry.opendata.aws/maxar-open-data).

-The **AWS Open Data Program** hosts a diverse range of high-value datasets—from satellite imagery and climate models to genomics and machine learning benchmarks—on Amazon Web Services.
-These datasets are freely accessible and stored in Amazon S3, enabling cloud-native analysis without requiring massive local downloads.
-Researchers and developers can process data directly in the cloud using scalable tools like Amazon Athena, SageMaker, and open-source Python libraries.
-The registry of AWS Open Data is available at [https://registry.opendata.aws](https://registry.opendata.aws).
+The **AWS Open Data Program** and the **Amazon Sustainability Data Initiative (ASDI)** work in tandem to democratize access to critical datasets that drive environmental research and innovation.
+While the AWS Open Data Program provides the foundational infrastructure by hosting a diverse range of datasets on Amazon Web Services—from satellite imagery to machine learning benchmarks—ASDI specifically leverages this framework to accelerate sustainability-focused research and solutions.
+Through strategic collaborations with organizations like NASA, NOAA, and the UN, these programs support open access to essential environmental datasets including weather forecasts, satellite observations, air quality indices, and hydrological models.
+These datasets are stored in Amazon S3, enabling cloud-native analysis without requiring massive local downloads.
+Researchers and developers can process data directly in the cloud using scalable tools like Amazon Athena, SageMaker, and open-source Python libraries, fostering solutions in critical areas such as climate resilience, renewable energy, conservation, and disaster risk management.
+Together, these complementary initiatives create a powerful ecosystem that enables global collaboration and drives real-world impact in addressing environmental challenges.

-Building on this foundation, the **Amazon Sustainability Data Initiative (ASDI)** focuses specifically on environmental and sustainability-related datasets.
-ASDI supports global research efforts by providing open access to critical data such as weather forecasts, satellite observations, air quality indices, and hydrological models.
-These resources help drive solutions in areas such as climate resilience, renewable energy, conservation, and disaster risk management.
-ASDI also collaborates with organizations like NASA, NOAA, and the UN to make authoritative datasets readily available through AWS.
-The registry of ASDI is available at [https://registry.opendata.aws/collab/asdi](https://registry.opendata.aws/collab/asdi).

-The **Maxar Open Data Program**, meanwhile, provides high-resolution satellite imagery in the aftermath of natural disasters and humanitarian crises.
+The **Maxar Open Data Program** make their data available through AWS Open Data and ASDI to provide high-resolution satellite imagery in the aftermath of natural disasters and humanitarian crises.
 Unlike continuous monitoring programs, Maxar's initiative is event-driven—activated during emergencies such as hurricanes, wildfires, earthquakes, and conflicts.
 By releasing timely, publicly available imagery, Maxar empowers responders, analysts, and volunteers with actionable insights for damage assessment, response coordination, and recovery planning.
 More information about Maxar Open Data is available at [https://registry.opendata.aws/maxar-open-data](https://registry.opendata.aws/maxar-open-data/).

 Together, these programs demonstrate the power of cloud-enabled open data to democratize access to geospatial information, promote global collaboration, and drive real-world impact.
 In this post, we demonstrate how to explore and visualize these datasets using interactive web applications and Jupyter notebooks.

 ## Interactive Web Applications for Geospatial Data Exploration

-To make these datasets more accessible to a wider audience, we’ve developed two interactive web applications that simplify data discovery and visualization.
+To make these datasets more accessible to a wider audience, we’ve developed two interactive web applications that demonstrate how to simplify data discovery and visualization across complex datasets.
 Built with Python and modern web technologies, these tools allow users to explore AWS and Maxar open data directly in the browser.

-### 1. Amazon ASDI Data Explorer
+### 1. ASDI Data Explorer Demo

-The **Amazon ASDI Data Explorer** provides a user-friendly interface for browsing and visualizing datasets available through ASDI and the broader AWS Open Data Program.
+The **ASDI Data Explorer Demo** provides a user-friendly interface for browsing and visualizing datasets available through ASDI and the broader AWS Open Data Program.
 Key features include:

 - Catalog browsing with spatial and temporal filtering
 - STAC-based search for satellite and environmental data
 - Interactive map-based visualization

-This Amazon ASDI Data Explorer is powered by [Leafmap](https://leafmap.org), an open-source Python package for interactive visualization of geospatial data, and deployed using the [Solara](https://solara.dev) web framework on [Hugging Face Spaces](https://huggingface.co/spaces).
+This ASDI Data Explorer Demo is powered by [Leafmap](https://leafmap.org), an open-source Python package for interactive visualization of geospatial data, and deployed using the [Solara](https://solara.dev) web framework on [Hugging Face Spaces](https://huggingface.co/spaces).

 The web app and the source code are available at: